 Wondering how to get your older baby to sleep without nursing?
 It’s very possible!
 If you haven’t established an eat play sleep routine, it’s not too late to start teaching your baby independent sleep habits.

 If your baby is addicted to nursing to sleep and over 4 months old, you can use a sleep training method to teach your baby independent sleep.
-My favorite method for this age is the Gentle-Three-Minute Drill.
+A great method for this age is the Sleep Lady Shuffle.

 You’ll want to make sure other elements are in place before sleep training, including an optimized sleep environment and that your baby is on an age-appropriate sleep schedule.